Breaking down digital barriers for physical and cognitive disabilities

 5. Psychological disabilities: These affect a person’s mental health and include conditions such as depression, anxiety, bipolar disorder, and schizophrenia.

-Physical impairments and the hierarchy of disabilities
+What’s the hierarchy of disabilities and physical impairments?

 Living with a disability often means facing numerous limitations.
-However, even within the disability community, a hierarchy exists where some disabilities are seen as more significant than others.
+However, even within the disability community, some disabilities are seen as more significant than others.
+This concept of a “hierarchy of disability” shows that certain types of disabilities are sometimes perceived as more “legitimate” or “serious” than others.
+For example, people with the most common physical disabilities typically receive more acknowledgment and obvious solutions like ramps and elevators.

 2. Customization and adaptability: Technology allows for personalization that can accommodate individual needs.
 Adjustable settings, such as text size, screen contrast, and keyboard configuration, make devices more accessible to people with varying physical and sensory impairments.